-P-Cards (short for “purchasing cards”) are a long-standing part of many institutions.
-In fact, a 2016 study on P-Card trends by the NAPCP (National Association of Purchasing Card Professionals) shows that of those companies that use P-Cards, only 9% have been established in the last 5 years or earlier, while 90% had been established for 5 years or longer.
+Whether you call them P-Cards, PCards, or P Cards (short for “purchasing cards” or "procurement cards"), these business tools are a long-standing method of payment for many institutions.
+In fact, a 2016 study on P-Card trends by the NAPCP (National Association of Purchasing Card Professionals) shows that of those companies that use P-Cards, only 9% of P-Card programs have been established in the last 5 years or earlier, while 90% had been established for 5 years or longer.
 That means that lots of companies use them and have used them for a while, so they know generally what P-Cards are used for and the benefits of P-Cards vs. credit cards.

 Most organizations take the time to teach employees the P-Card policies and procedures that come with using one.

-However, it's a good idea to follow up on training a second time to ensure that P-Cards aren’t being used for non-business related P-Card abuse/misuse (like flowers or dance lessons, no matter how romantic it seems).
+However, one Purchasing Card best practice is to think about training a second time.
+That way, you can ensure that P-Cards aren’t being used for non-business related P-Card abuse/misuse (like flowers or dance lessons, no matter how romantic it seems).
 This helps to avoid P-Card fraud and disputes.
 Plus, you can discuss the importance of hanging on tightly to that P-Card to avoid problems with lost cards.

 The NAPCP has clear recommendations for controls in the NAPCP's Guide To Establishing and Managing A Program.
 Notable controls include: